 If you want to be able to quickly reach many people, for instance when a national emergency occurs, social media has great potential.
-Its user friendly and immediate use allows you to spread your notification to create a big oil spill of information, since you would expect an alert to be shared.
+Its user-friendly and immediate use allows you to spread your notification to create a big oil spill of information since you would expect an alert to be shared.
 You can also ask social media users to upload relevant information on their situation.
 Consider for example a fire or an attack.
 Reports and footage from people at the scene will help you determine your next move in resolving the crisis as soon as possible.

 Spreading the word

 In case of an internal emergency, it can be expected you have the contact data of all employees.
 This data, preferably segmented on location and other relevant criteria, allows you to send out notifications to those people directly affected.
-By using the fast and cost effective Push messaging via your company app, you can inform employees of a data outage, security breach or another situation which demands their immediate attention.
+By using the fast and cost effective Push messaging via your company app, you can inform employees of a data outage, security breach, or another situation that demands their immediate attention.

 Targeted reach for internal alerts

 If you don’t have a company app or if your target audience might not have an internet connection available, both social media and Push messaging will not suffice.
 In that case, sending out SMS is your most reliable option.
 As discussed in a CNN interview, “SMS is the base layer of database communications on phones.
 And because every system supports SMS, you can always rely on it as a minimum level of communication.”
 So, if you need to reach people in areas with minimum internet reach, if the internet connection might be compromised or when if audience may not have a smartphone, SMS is the way to go.
 Just like with social media, you can allow your receivers to reply with more information or questions if you enable replies.